 128GB storage, 6.3” seamless waterproof display at 2340*1080, 19.5:9 aspect ratio, Helio P60 processor, 2Ghz operation, 4GB RAM, 5150maH battery with 18w fast charge, dual cameras on the back - 16MP and 8MP respectively), 16MP camera on the front, f1.7 aperture, ANDROID 9, NFC, Fingerprint and face unlock…. need I go on?
 I'm not going to expand on that feature set as I've included links at the bottom of this blog entry.

 Almost no space is wasted on the front of the Umidigi F1, the phone is all screen with very little wasted space.
 Charger and lead are included in the box.

 A phone is a phone so they say and for me, I take basic operations like phone, WIFI and Bluetooth for granted.
 On top of that, I want (importantly) a decent battery, the latest, bloat-free Android, lots of storage and decent cameras as well as a high definition screen – the F1 has all of that.
-Well, you’ll have to wait a few days for fine-weather photos as it’s a tad cloudy out there today, but here’s something to start the ball rolling.
+Here’s something to start the ball rolling.

 Sharp as you like, one of my first photos with the F1.
 This simple shot was taken in our garden in Galera and features the Dolly Lama – what?
 You don’t have one?
 This delightful ornament (the yellow one) came from a local supplier back in the Northeast of England.